AdaCore/langkit/README.md

 To use Langkit, you will need:

-* A Python 3.7 (or newer) interpreter.
+* A Python 3.9 or Python 3.10 interpreter.
 Python2 is no longer supported.
 * Some python libraries, including the Mako template system for Python (see `REQUIREMENTS.dev` for the full list).
 * A recent version of the GNAT Ada compiler, either from your OS's packages, or